bbejeck/KafkaStreamsInAction2ndEdition/README.md

 ## Getting started

-Before you get started, there's a couple of small steps you need to take.
-First you'll want to get the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).
-The wrapper helps you to get up and running quickly with a Gradle project.
-After that, you'll want to generate the Java code from the Avro, Protobuf and JSON Schema schemas so the project will compile.
+Before you get started, you'll need to generate the Java code from the Avro, Protobuf and JSON Schema schemas so the project will compile.

-1. First get the Gradle wrapper with this command - `gradle wrapper`
-2. Then generate the needed Java code by running `./gradlew build`
+Run `./gradlew build`  or if you are on Windows `gradlew.bat build`.

+Note that if you don't have Gradle installed, running the `gradlew` script installs Gradle the first time you run it.

 ## Troubleshooting issues